joepaolicelli/cabi-prediction-api/README.md

-Running `cabi_recorder.sh` and `weather_recorder.sh` regularly, and then running `build_models.sh` occasionally, will allow new models to be created automatically will recent data.
+Running `cabi_recorder.sh` and `weather_recorder.sh` regularly, and then running `build_models.sh` occasionally, will allow new models to be created automatically that include recent data.
 Alternatively, you can just import historical data once with `import_data.py` and `import_weather_data.py`, and then run `build_models.sh` once.
 However, your models will likely get less accurate as time progresses.

 All scripts are quick except for `build_models.sh`, which may take several hours to run.
 We recommend running this weekly or every other week.